 An effective digital MSK solution covers the entire population impacted by MSK conditions, across the continuum.
 From low risk – low cost to high risk-high cost.

 When choosing a treatment option for non-emergent elective treatments, members weigh it against both clinical and financial impact.
-An effective digital MSK solution combines both elements.
-The treatment options presented to the members not only include the clinical effectiveness but also clear, upfront costs, in advance.

 6. Digital-first, but not digital-only